The effects you can get through elemental resonance is huge. They can give you different effects that are helpful in combat or exploration.

 Take note that elemental resonance only takes effect if you have a full party of 4 in your lineup.

-To access the elemental resonance tab, click the Paimon icon at the upper left side of your screen or press ESC if you’re playing on a PC.
+To access the elemental resonance tab, click the Paimon icon on the upper left side of your screen or press ESC if you’re playing on a PC.
 Then click on the party setup.
 This should show the characters present in your current lineup.
 And at the upper right side, you will see the button for elemental resonance.

 There you will see the effects and resonance name active in your current party.
 If you don’t see an active resonance despite having two of the same elements in your party, then you probably don’t have a full party of 4.
 Add one more to activate the effect.